Updated: Dec 31, 2022

-Definition Of Age Discrimination
+Definition Of Age Discrimination in the Workplace

 In the state of California is not illegal to discriminate against someone because he or she is too young for the job.

-If the same employer denies a job opportunity, a promotion or a special project because he or she believes someone is too old, they are breaking the law.
+If the same employer denies a job opportunity, a promotion, or a special project because he or she believes someone is too old, they are breaking the law.

-The California Fair Employment and Housing Act prohibits employers from discriminating against anyone if the employee is over 40 years of age.
+The California Fair Employment and Housing Act prohibit employers from discriminating against anyone if the employee is over 40 years of age.
 Proof of employment discrimination in the workplace is when you can show that the employee:

 Belongs to a protected class (over 40 years of age)

-Has been the subject to adverse employment action such as a demotion, termination or suspension
+Has been the subject to adverse employment action such as a demotion, termination, or suspension

-Can prove that other employees outside the protected class were treated more favorably under the same circumstances.
+This can prove that other employees outside the protected class were treated more favorably under the same circumstances.

-Examples Of Age Discrimination In California
+Examples Of California Age Discrimination In The Workplace

-If you are 40 years of age or older and have been a victim of wrongful termination, demotion or have been harassed at work because of your age, you must report these actions immediately as they may constitute employment discrimination.
+If you are 40 years of age or older and have been a victim of wrongful termination, demotion, or have been harassed at work because of your age, you must report these actions immediately, as they may constitute employment discrimination.

 Under the Federal Age Discrimination Act and California Fair Employment Housing Act, individuals have the right to sue an employer for age discrimination and be compensated for damages including lost wages, benefits and emotional distress.

-According to most Los Angeles Employment Lawyers we've interviewed, some examples of age discrimination in the workplace include:
+Some examples of age discrimination in the workplace include:

 Not being offered a job because the employer wanted a younger person to fill the vacancy.